 UEFA's administrative headquarters are situated in the town of Nyon on the banks of Lake Geneva in western Switzerland, and comprises a football campus of three buildings, as well as the Colovray Stadium.

 The main administration building, the House of European Football, was inaugurated on 22 September 1999 and officially opened for work on 5 October 1999.

 UEFA had known several homes before the House of European Football – Paris until 1959; the Swiss federal capital, Berne (until 1995, with two moves within the city in 1962 and 1974); and provisional offices in the Providentia insurance building in Nyon between 1995 and September 1999.

 While UEFA has continued to grow rapidly, both in terms of activities and staff, facilities at the building also considered UEFA's further expansion in the future, with conference rooms equipped with simultaneous translation facilities and a restaurant included in the new complex.
 The offices are situated on the two upper floors of the building.
-In addition, the superstructures house another three conference rooms, and the car park provides space for 100 vehicles.
+In addition, the superstructures house another three conference rooms.

 Circular in shape, the new four-level building meets high ecological and environmental standards.
 The foundation stone for the building was laid in January 2009.
 A third UEFA building, Bois-Bougy – also built with environmental considerations in mind – opened for business in March 2012.